 On the other hand, if you have a low interest rate, and the vehicle is worth more than the loan balance, you are confident that you can make the payments, and you like the vehicle, then it might be worth reaffirming the loan, for the good credit reporting and the assurance that the lender won’t repossess.

 Unless you will be walking away from the home, most first mortgages (deeds of trust) can be safely reaffirmed.
 California state law largely prohibits a lender from getting a deficiency judgment on a foreclosed first mortgage.
 So the risk is minimal; the benefit (although also rather small) of having your continued payments reflected on your credit reports, may make it worth reaffirming the loan.
-However, see the Life After Bankruptcy article on how to rebuild your credit, with or without any reaffirmed loan.

 Second mortgages could also be reaffirmed, UNLESS the total of the two balances of the first and second mortgages, added together, is more than the current value of the house.
 In that case, you should not risk the possibility of the second mortgage pursuing you if the first forecloses, especially if the 2nd was not used to purchase the home.